tangentsoft/pidp8i/HACKERS.md

     `make`, but not these few hand-written programs.)

 *   <b>`src`</b> - Source code for the project's programs, especially those that cannot be used until they are built.
-The build system's output directories are `bin`, `boot`, `libexec`, and `obj`.
+The great majority of these programs are written in C.  The build system's output directories are `bin`, `boot`, `libexec`, and `obj`.

-    Programs that can be used without being "built", example programs, and single-file scripts are placed elsewhere: `bin`, `examples`, `libexec`, `tools`, etc. Basically, we place such files where the build system *would* place them if they were built from something under `src`.
+    Programs that can be used without being "built," example programs, and single-file scripts are placed elsewhere: `bin`, `examples`, `libexec`, `tools`, etc.  Basically, we place such files where the build system *would* place them if they were built from something under `src`.

-    The top level of `src` is for the SIMH core, with the PDP-8 simulator specific bits in the `PDP8` subdirectory.

-    The subdirectories of `src` are for other programs' source code.
+    The main content of the top level of `src` is the SIMH core, plus a few single-module utility programs.
+The `src/PDP8` subdirectory contains the PDP-8 simulator proper, and the other subdirectories of `src` contain other C and C++ helper programs that get built and installed alongside it.

 *   <b>`test`</b> - Output directory used by `tools/test-*`.